Early Years

 At the Australian International School Bangkok, we use the Australian Early Years Learning Framework ‘Belonging, Being and Becoming’ as our guiding curriculum document.
 AISB fosters a safe, nurturing learning environment for children from all backgrounds and abilities.
 We believe that the early years are a vital period in a child’s learning and development, and provide the foundation for life-long learning.

-Developing the foundation skills for future learning
+Developing the foundation skills for life

 Children learn when they are having fun, experience success, feel secure and have a sense of belonging.